nielsgl/sequelize-paper-trail/README.md

 ## User Tracking

 There are 2 steps to enable user tracking, ie, recording the user who created a particular revision.
-1. Enable user tracking by passing `userModel` option to init, with the name of the model which stores users in your application as the value.
+1. Enable user tracking by passing `userModel` option to `init`, with the name of the model which stores users in your application as the value.

 ```javascript
 var options = {